Suman and her masks

 The best thing to do is put them in a bucket of soapy water as soon you get back indoors.
 We now know that soap kills the virus by breaking down the fat that keeps the virus whole.
 How water is also good- but remember the virus lives in our bodies and our normal body temperature is 37 Celsius.
 So the best thing to do is to boil the kettle and pour boiling water over the mask and let it soak for at least 5 minutes before washing, and then ironing with a steam iron.
 You can also wash your masks in the washing machine with your clothes at 60-90°c. but be sure to fill the machine up so it isn’t an unnecessary burden on the environment.

 We hope this inspires you to get sewing, just like Suman Bishnoi.
-There are many good patterns to follow online.
+There are many good patterns to follow online and you can even make a washable mask that can hold an N95 filter, that are much cheaper.